Inside Google Ads Ecom Lab: Q2 2026 Community Update

 Q2 2026 is the most active quarter the Google Ads eCom Lab has had since it launched.

-740+ operators inside.
+1,200+ operators inside.
 New modules dropping every Monday.
-Thursday teardowns filling up faster than they used to.
-Monthly live calls with more accounts submitted for review than any previous quarter.
+The tactical chat moving faster than it used to.
+Monthly live calls with more member questions coming in than any previous quarter.

 The community is not a static resource you join and forget.
 It is a working room.
-And Q2 gave us a lot to work through - Google's changes to Performance Max search-term visibility, the Demand Gen migration from Discovery, and tracking discrepancies that are showing up across more accounts than expected.
+And Q2 gave us a lot to work through: Google's changes to Performance Max search-term visibility, the Demand Gen migration from Discovery, and tracking discrepancies.
+Those are showing up across more accounts than expected.

 This is the Q2 2026 state-of-the-union for Google Ads eCom Lab.
 What shipped, what we are seeing in accounts, what to do next.